What is migraine?

-- pain on one side of your head, either on the left side, right side, the front, or the back, or in your temples
+- pain on one side of your head, either on the left side, right side, front, or back, or in your temples

 - pulsing and throbbing head pain

 The length and intensity of these phases can occur to different degrees in different people.
-Learn more about the various migraine symptoms.
+Sometimes, a phase is skipped and it’s possible that a migraine attack occurs without causing a headache.
+Learn more about the migraine symptoms and stages.